Frequently Asked Questions

 Where do I pick up my child after school?

-Kindergarteners are released from the Kinder Yard at the gate on Woodward Ave.
+ETK, TK, and Kindergarten classes are released from either the Kinder Yard at the gate on Woodward Ave or at the Auditorium Gate on Apperson.
+Please confirm with your child’s teacher.
 The teachers will not let them exit the gate until they see you.
 First, Second, and Third Graders are dismissed from the gate on the main yard on Woodward Ave.
 Fourth and Fifth Graders are dismissed from the gate on the main yard on Day Street.
-If you have students in multiple grade levels, you can request that your older student be sent to the other gates to meet you.
-Please make these arrangements with your students and their teachers.

 What are the options for after school care?

-Youth Services (YS) is a district program for after school care that is available from school dismissal until 6pm.
+Apperson has a number of after school programs.
+Youth Services (YS) is a free district program for after school care that is available from school dismissal until 6pm for 2nd – 5th graders.
+Creative Kids offers after school care for students in ETK- 1st grade (additional fee) and NOVA offers enrichment classes throughout the school year for all grades (additional fee).
 Applications are available in the office and services start on the first day of school.
-There are also a number of options in the community, including the YMCA, that will come and pick up your student from school for a fee.
+There are also a number of options in the community that will come and pick up your student from school for a fee.
 Please contact them directly for details about their programs and services.

 Are there any music or art programs?

 Third, Fourth, and Fifth graders have the opportunity to learn a musical instrument with the orchestra.
-Fourth and Fifth graders will also have the opportunity to join the chorus.
-Please let your student’s teacher know if your student would like to participate.
-Students in Kindergarten through Third Grade will participate in a weekly general music education class.
+Apperson also has a dance and theater program for the lower grade levels.
 The PTA also sponsors the Reflections Art Program, a national arts recognition and achievement program for students.
 To participate, students submit an original piece, inspired by the annual theme, in one of six categories: dance choreography, literature, photography, film production, music composition, or visual arts.

 Can I bring treats or snacks for my child’s birthday?

-Yes, but please make arrangements with your student’s teacher in advance as teachers need to maximize their instruction time and they may have certain restrictions for celebrating in the classroom.
+Yes, but please make arrangements with your student’s teacher in advance.
+Snacks and treats are to be brought in during the last 10 minutes of the school day.
 Please be aware that if you do not have a volunteer badge, you will not be able to attend events in the classroom or deliver the snacks.
 Please also note that only teachers and those taking pictures for the yearbook staff may take pictures of school events with multiple students in them.
-To protect the privacy of all students, you may only take pictures of your student unless the other student’s parent is also present and can give consent.
+To protect the privacy of all students, you may only take pictures of your student.
 For food safety reasons, you must have a food handler’s certificate issued by the school nurse if you would like to bring homemade snacks or baked goods.
 If you do not have the certificate, then you may only bring store-bought goods to share.